CIT2318/htaccess-file/README.md

 > Note, we are configuring the server, this isn't PHP.

-Open you copy of the front controller example we looked at in last week's seminar.
-Or download a copy from https://github.com/CIT2318/front-controller (make sure you down load the final version - it's called *front-controller*)
+Open your copy of the front controller example we looked at in last week's seminar.
+Or download a copy from https://github.com/CIT2318/htaccess-file.

 Add a *.htaccess* file in the same folder as *index.php*.
 Add the following rewrite rule:
 ```